What is SI Canada?

 Social Innovation Canada (SI Canada) is an inclusive, emerging network of social innovators: people and organizations with a focus on social change, through systems change, across Canada.
 It will connect and empower them with the social innovation tools, knowledge and skills they need to solve real and complex problems.
 SI Canada will build inclusive and open ecosystem for people and planet first by leveraging and connecting existing assets, using the Sustainable Development Goals (SDGs), and focusing on action.

-In 2017 and 2018, a group of sector leaders connected with hundreds of Canadian social innovation practitioners from coast to coast, and listened.
+In 2017 and 2018, a group of philanthropy and social sector leaders connected with hundreds of Canadian social innovation practitioners from coast to coast, and listened.
 Their process revealed that the sector is too fragmented and disconnected to effectively learn from one another, and scale solutions broadly and quickly.
 SI Canada was then created to address the needs identified during that process.
 You can read the whole story about that year here.

 What is the connection to Centre for Social Innovation and to the Social Innovation Institute?